lalitm14/BhagwatGitaAssistant_1/README.md

 Vosk (STT) [~68MB]
 :  Source (unzip Extract the contents so that the am, conf, and graph folders are directly inside models/vosk-model-small-en-us-0.15/) - https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip
 :  Destination (copy unzip directory to <app_loc>/models directory)- models/vosk-model-small-en-us-0.15/

-Note: in the curent version SadTalker talking-head similation has not been implemented.

 ```
 ---